GniLudio/barycentric_coordinates_cpp/README.md

 Several settings can be found in *src/settings.h*.

 ## Build

-The executable can be build with the following commands:
 1. `cmake -S . -B output-path`
 2. `cmake --build output-path`

-The executable can be found at '*output-path/debug/Computergraphik.exe*'.
+The executable can be found at '*output-path/Debug/Computergraphik.exe*'.

 ## Controls
 | Input | Description |